drorm/gish/README.md

 - Keep a history of your questions and prompts in a local file for easy reference and modification
 - Save responses for later review
 - Easily incorporate files into your prompts using the `#import` statement
-- Save code or other information provided in code blocks with the `save_files.py` script
+- Flag to save code to file
-- Modify existing code easily with the `save_files.py` script
+- Easily compare generated file with original
 - Stream (default), or get the result all at once
-- See the cost of each request
+- See the number of tokens used in each request
 - dryrun mode shows you what would be sent and how many estimated tokens.
 Useful to estimate the max size of output.
 - Incorporate tasks:
   - Generate git commit messages